Hellocarmenn/Hellocarmenn/README.md

 <h2 align="center"> Hi 👋, I'm Carmen </h2>

-<h3 align="center"> I'm a Mechanic Engineer, currently training as a Frontend. </h3>

 I love to build things for the Web.
 My favorites languages are Swift and JavaScript.
 But I love to create things with HTML and CSS 💖